Welcome to SP! -

 Suggested Routes

 This peak seems to be class 2 from nearly every direction.
 It is an especially quick and easy scramble from the Shotgun Pass area.
-There may be class 3 or even class 4 routes on the face that rises above Bullfrog Lakes basin.
+There may be class 3 or even class 4 routes on the face that rise above Bullfrog Lakes basin.
 The easiest route from Bullfrog Lakes appears to be the rounded talus covered west ridge which should be accessible from the lip of the basin.
 The north ridge, which connects “Bullfrog Peak” with Florence Peak looks like it may be class 2 with a bit of class 3 here and there.

 Bullfrog Peak from Shotgun Pass